 There are several other key differences between FLPs and LLCs:

 These are just some of the significant differences between FLPs and LLCs.
 For more detail on the specifics of the distinctions and how they apply to you and your business, you should consult with a business attorney.

 Now that you know the basic definitions and differences between FLPs and LLCs, the natural next question is “which is better?”
 This is a question that is very much determined by your individual business and the goals you have for it.
 If you are focused on a family-owned business and would like to use the business as means of passing ownership and money between generations, an FLP may be the right course for you.
-However, if you would like more freedom for who to choose as members and have control more evenly split among all members, your best option could be an LLC.
+However, if you would like more freedom for who to choose as members and have control more evenly split among all members, or if liability is a concern, your best option could be an LLC.
 Because of the wide variety of options, LLCs are often preferred for new or growing business who are looking for the more simplistic and malleable option for their business.
 We would highly recommend seeking advice from a business attorney who will be able to weigh your options prior to making your decision.
-If you would like a consultation for your Illinois business, feel free to call us at 630-324-666 or email at firstname.lastname@example.org.
+If you would like a consultation for your Illinois business, feel free to call us at 630-324-666 or email at email@example.com.